alexivkin/CUPS-PDF-to-PDF/README.md

 Installing
 ----------
 There is a cups-pdf version 2.6.1 with the fix in an easy to install deb patch form in [ppa:jethrogb/ppa](https://launchpad.net/~jethrogb/+archive/ubuntu/ppa).
 Add it to your list of apt sources and update.
+For Arch Linux you can find it in AUR: [cups-pdf-to-pdf-git](https://aur.archlinux.org/packages/cups-pdf-to-pdf-git/)

 For all the other system, or if you want the latest functionality follow the directions below:

-For Arch Linux in AUR: [cups-pdf-to-pdf-git](https://aur.archlinux.org/packages/cups-pdf-to-pdf-git/)

 1. Get the development prerequisites